tuongphantrue/house-price-emailer/README.md

    worth adding - `fetch_nhatot()` or `fetch_batdongsan_category()` in
    the script are good examples of how a source is wired in.

+## Sample listings section

+The email also includes a "Nhà mẫu tham khảo" (sample listings) section with a handful of real, individual property listings - title, total price, area, and a link - pulled from the same Batdongsan.com.vn pages already being fetched for the price-range tables above.
+This costs no extra requests: those pages already contain individual listing cards alongside the aggregate price data, so a few are extracted as a by-product of the existing fetch.
+Only works when the reader-proxy path succeeds (the listing cards are parsed from its Markdown output; a direct-fetch fallback's raw HTML won't match), and a district whose price range page doesn't happen to show any matching listing cards just contributes nothing here - no impact on the price data either way.
+Up to `MAX_SAMPLE_LISTINGS` (default 8) are chosen at random each run for some variety.
+Purely illustrative, not a curated or complete listing feed.

 ## Typical total price section

 Below the per-district tables, the email adds a "Giá nhà điển hình tại